 Janne Lehtinen has exercised an extremely personal approach in reflecting upon his life and how he has evolved into the person he is today.
-With the Sacred Bird series, Lehtinen has found his signature by using a curious mixture of emotional life experiences balanced with willpower and a childlike innocence.
-Consulting himself as his own model, these performance-enhanced, staged photographs carry a sense of melancholy bordering on absurdity – utilising his life as his basic contextual material for self-reflections and photographs as a means for projecting his attitudes towards life.
-In the Nature of Being, we find him as a solitary figure balancing himself between bricks, balloons and his need to disappear.
-These photographs appear as disconnected reflections from his inner self.
-As a storyteller, Lehtinen transforms the antagonist into the victim and then back again, using repetitive variations from the same motif to accentuate his intention.
-His art is a mixture of sculpture and performance and is realised in the studio or in natural surroundings with no audience.
-His subject matter may vary from his childhood memories to tracing the working patterns of his father – yet the common denominator found in all his work is how he uses his notion of the family to interpret the ordinary so as to create the extraordinary.
+Lehtinen uses life as his basic contextual material for his self-reflections and his photographs as a means for projecting his attitudes towards life.
+He fuses a Fluxus mentality with the Nordic sense of stoicism.
+His photographs turn the ordinary into poetic moments where we don’t know whether to laugh or cry.
+Most importantly, Lehtinen is a storyteller.
+His art is a mixture of sculpture and performance and is realized in the studio or in natural surroundings with no audience.
+His subject matter may vary from his childhood memories to tracing the working patterns of his father.
+Yet, the common denominator found in all.
+His work is how he uses his notion of the family to interpret the ordinary so as to create the extraordinary.